yw94cool/Tunnel_Influence/README.md

-## yuan_proj
+## BuildingDetecion

-This repository contains the code and results of the assignment
+This repository contains the code and results of the Building detection from point cloud

 ## Requirements